davidamichelson/ARAM2400/schedule.md

 Exam II will be held in class from 2:45-4:00.
 Please be prepared to translate sentences from Syriac into English and to parse and translate Syriac verbs, participles, nouns, and adjectives.
 The exam will cover all material between chapters 1 to 11.

+### Thursday, November 2
+Read: Coakley, *Syriac Grammar*, chapter 12 (pages 55-59).

+Homework:
+* Learn all of Chapter 12 vocabulary, including the irregular vocabulary in the main body of the chapter (not just in the vocabulary list).

 ## Final Exam: December 11, 2023 (3:00-5:00 PM)